-While Bradley is committed to providing support for students in quarantine or isolation due to COVID-19, it’s up to all of us to adhere to these guidelines.
-They’re critical to help ensure everyone’s safety.
+Bradley University is committed to providing support for students who are in quarantine or isolation due to COVID-19.
+It’s the responsibility of students, faculty, and staff to adhere to the quarantine and isolation guidelines, as they’re critical to ensure everyone’s safety.

 Remember, students should report any positive test results obtained off campus to Health Services.
 Employees should report a positive COVID-19 test through this self- report form and report the case to their supervisor or HR.

 Isolation, as defined by the CDC, is separating a sick person from those who aren’t sick with COVID-19.
 In accordance with the CDC’s guidelines for isolation, if you’ve tested positive for COVID-19, you must isolate for at least 10 days from the onset of symptoms and until you’ve been symptom-free for at least 24 hours; regardless of your vaccination status.

 For students in isolation and/or quarantine, Student Support Services will contact your instructors to let them know you won’t be in person for your classes.
-However, if you’re feeling well enough, you’re encouraged to attend classes virtually.
 You’ll need to discuss any assignments with your instructor to ensure you’re completing all of your course requirements.